nighthaven/rick_morty_api/README.md

     - this will import the json file in the table of the database.
     - if you need to see manually the database you can open the link : http://inloop.github.io/sqlite-viewer/ or use the module sqlite explorer on vscode.
+03. depending on where the API is tested, enter the host of the API and then
+    - enter the route "/" to see the root
+    - enter the route "/characters" to see the characters
+    - enter the route "/episodes" to see the episodes